 - Feedback received to date has been very positive.
 The scheme is now progressing to a live pre-planning application.
 This is due to be concluded by May/ June 2019

 - Various surveys have been carried out to support the application

-- Steps are now being taken to appoint building services and structural consultants
+- Appointments have been confirmed for building services and structural consultants

 The Malhotra Group is the brains behind the £35m scheme to create the 120-bedroom four star hotel.

 A £35m plan to create a luxury hotel complex complete with a rooftop swimming pool, nightclub, restaurants and retail outlets has been unveiled for Newcastle city centre.